Murray Bridge

 Murray Bridge ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Murray Bridge's cultural diversity was found to be below average, with 86.1% of its population being citizens, 85.6% born in Australia, and 90.1% speaking English only at home.
-Christianity was the main religion in Murray Bridge, comprising 44.1% of people.
-Judaism was overrepresented at 0.1%, compared to 0.1% across Rest of SA.
+Murray Bridge had low cultural diversity, with 86.1% citizens, 85.6% born in Australia, and 90.1% speaking English only at home.
+Christianity was the dominant religion, comprising 44.1%.
+Judaism, at 0.1%, was overrepresented compared to Rest of SA's 0.0%.

 Frequently Asked Questions - Diversity